-1. Submitting an Annual Report to Victorian Government

-Providing a summary of the activities delivered by the North Central CMA throughout the year

-2. Undertaking an RCS mid-term review after 3 years.

-This review will assess if any new information has become available and how this may influence the directions set in the RCS.

-3. Undertaking major RCS Review after 6 years.
+- 1. Submit a North Central CMA Annual Report to Victorian State Government.
+Providing a summary of the activities delivered by the CMA throughout the year. - 2.
+Undertake an RCS mid-term review after three years.
+This review will assess if any new information has become available and how this may influence the directions set in the RCS. - 3.
+Undertake major RCS Review after six years.
 This will be a major review of the implementation of the RCS and will inform RCS renewal.

-Table 14 provides a summary of each phase of the Management cycle and the key components and tools that will enable effective MERI to be implemented throughout the implementation phase of the RCS.

-Figure 12: DSE MER Management Cycle

-Table 14: Strategy and Planning phases
+Table 15: Strategy and Planning phases

-Outlines the anticipated cause-and-effect relationships between program activities, management outcomes and condition.
-Pre-determined questions which frame periodic evaluation of policies, programs and projects.
+Program logic Outlines the anticipated cause-and-effect relationships between program activities, management outcomes and condition.
+Key evaluation questions Pre-determined questions which frame periodic evaluation of policies, programs and projects.
 The questions should focus on impact, appropriateness, effectiveness, efficiency and legacy.
-Quantitative, temporal and spatial bound, predicted outcomes based on the program logic.
-Documented relationships between components of the program logic.
-Activity delivery - Delivery of on-ground activities.
+Targets Quantitative, temporal and spatial bound, predicted outcomes based on the program logic.
+Models and assumptions Documented relationships between components of the program logic.
+Implementation and Monitoring Activity delivery - Delivery of on-ground activities.
 Activity monitoring - Monitoring/surveillance of the quality and persistence of on-ground works.
 Condition Monitoring - Periodic assessment of environmental condition.
-Evaluation - Does the information collected indicate that the targets will be met?
+Evaluation and Reporting Evaluation - Does the information collected indicate that the targets will be met?
 Periodic assessment of polices and projects against key evaluation questions.
 Audits - External independent assessment of activity (not outcomes) for accountability.
 Reporting - Communication of annual management delivery.
-Communication of impacts to the environment based on investment and policy and in context of resource condition.
-Reflection on what is working and what is not working and the reasons why based on monitoring and reporting.
-Changes to program direction or arrangements based on reflection on monitoring results and outcome reports
+Management outcomes report Communication of impacts to the environment based on investment and policy and in context of resource condition.
+Make changes Reflection on what is working and what is not working and the reasons why based on monitoring and reporting.
+Changes to program direction or arrangements based on reflection on monitoring results and outcome reports.

-9 Implementation
+9 RCS Implementation